 How To Start A Self-Care Routine

-Your personal self-care routine will be unique to you and your individual needs.
-For instance, if you need alone time to recharge your inner battery, then your self-care routine might include quiet time in the evenings.
+Your personal self-care journey will be unique to you and your individual needs.
+For instance, if you need alone time to recharge your inner battery, then your self-care plan might include quiet time for self-reflection in the evenings.
 But if you feel renewed after spending quality time with others, then you might schedule more coffee dates with friends.

 Questions To Ask Yourself When Starting A Self-Care Routine